-If the Collection specifies can\read as false for a particular client, this Endpoint MUST return an HTTP 401 (Unauthorized), HTTP 403 (Forbidden), or HTTP 404 (Not Found) error.
+If the Collection specifies can_read as false for a particular client, this Endpoint MUST return an HTTP HTTP 403 (Forbidden) or HTTP 404 (Not Found) error.

-To support searching the Collection, the Endpoint supports filtering as defined in section 3.4.
+To support searching the Collection, this Endpoint supports filtering as defined in section 3.4.
 Clients can provide one or more filter parameters to get objects with a specific ID, of a specific type, or with a specific version.
 Future versions of TAXII will add more advanced filtering capabilities.

-When requesting STIX 2 content, that content will always be delivered in a STIX bundle even if there are no STIX objects returned or there is only one object returned.
-In these cases the bundle will be empty or only contain one object.
-A bundle is returned even when requesting a specific object ID, as there may be multiple versions of that object that are returned.
-Other content types can be requested by using a different Accept header, however the specific representation of other content types is not defined.
+When requesting STIX 2 content, that content will always be delivered in a TAXII envelope even if there only one object returned.
+If no STIX objects are returned, the response MUST include an empty envelope.
+An envelope is returned even when requesting a specific object ID, as there may be multiple versions of that object that are returned.